skg-if/interoperability-framework/docs/index.md

 }
 ```

-This preamble is crucial to enable software system to see the JSON document as a parsable JSON-LD file.
-In addition, it is also crucial to specify the base URLs that will be used for local identifiers in case no URLs are specified.
-These must follow a specific template, i.e.
+This preamble is crucial to enable software system to see the JSON document as a **parsable JSON-LD file**.
+It also allows for extending the [current default context](/context/) with additional mappings that may be necessary for using specific [SKG-IF extensions](/extensions/).

+In addition, it is also crucial to specify the **base URLs** that will be used for local identifiers in case no URLs are specified in the appropriate fields (see the term `local_identifier` introduced for all the entities described by the Interoperability Framework).
+This is key to expose all Interoperability Framework entities as identifiable with an URL, which is a key condition for having data compliant with the RDF data model and Linked Data principles that we are strictly following in SKG-IF.
+Such URLs can be, indeed, derefereancable or not depending on the specific source that is providing it.
+Thus, in case no URLs are explicitly specified by the source, which may prefer to using only string values instead, the specification of a base as defined in the preamble above enables the automatic creation of sandbox URLs also in presence of string values.
+For doing so, the base URLs specified must follow a specific template, i.e.

 ```
 https://w3id.org/skg-if/sandbox/<provider acronym>/